How To Cook The Perfect Turkey

 Should I Truss My Turkey?

 We recommend a modified version of trussing.
-By this we mean that we tuck the wing tips under the bird and tie the ends of the drumsticks together to seal off the cavity and help the aromatics permeate the meat.
+By this, we mean that we tuck the wing tips under the bird and tie the ends of the drumsticks together to seal off the cavity and help the aromatics permeate the meat.

-Roasting The Turkey
+Roasting A Turkey